devsebastian/devsebastian/README.md

 # Dev Sebastian—@devsebastian
 Hi there 👋 I am Dev—an avid learner of everything possible under the sky (and beyond)

 Selected as Student Developer in Google Summer of Code'21, under Catrobat.
-I worked at NCFlexE, IIT Kanpur for about 6 months as a software engineer intern till December last year.
-I am now heading the Android Development department of DSC, MSIT.
+I worked at NCFlexE, IIT Kanpur for about 6 months as a software engineer intern till December last year. now heading the Android Development department of DSC, MSIT.
 I'm a huge fan of open source and have worked on many open source projects in github as well as other platforms! an aspiring learner of everything 🌏

 ## My Values
 🎂 Expression and authentic self <br/>